SaundersEddie/javascript-selenium/README.md

 # Build Status

-This project was started on Jan 22 2021 and is still in development
+This project was started on Jan 22 2021 and is still in development.
+Right now the code is purely at the green stage of red, green, refactor.
+It works, but has lots of optimization and tweaking to be done.
+Next step is to build the same level in Python, before moving over to see how we can implement some BDD technologies.

 # Technology